What is HIE?

-HIE stands for hypoxic-ischaemic encephalopathy, and put simply, is a lack of oxygen to the brain.
-The severity of this can vary greatly (often given a grade from 1 which is mild to 3 which is severe).
-Tests are often done at an early stage to determine the extent of any damage, but one thing to remember though is that babies have a tendency to do their own thing, despite what any results may suggest!
+HIE can cause injury to the brain.
+The severity of this can vary greatly.
+You may hear HIE and a grade from 1 which is mild to 3 which is severe.
+See our jargon buster for more information on the Sarnat Scale that the grading comes from).
+Tests are often done at an early stage to determine the extent of any brain injury.
+One thing to remember is that babies have a tendency to do their own thing, despite what any results may suggest!